-- AP 3G/4G Status-Displays the cellular status of the W-IAP. - AP 802.1X Statistics- Displays the 802.1X statistics of the W-IAP. - AP Access Rule Table- Displays the list of ACL rules configured on the W-IAP. - AP Active- Displays the list of active APs in Instant network. - AP Airgroup Cache- Displays the Bonjour Multicast DNS (mDNS) records for the W-IAP. - AP Airgroup CPPM Entries Displays the AirGroup CPPM policies of the registered devices. - AP Airgroup CPPM Servers Displays the AirGroup CPPM server information. - AP Airgroup Debug Statistics- Displays the debug statistics for the W-IAP. - AP Airgroup Servers Displays information about the Bonjour devices which supports AirPrint and AirPlay services for the W-IAP. - AP Airgroup User
+- AP 3G/4G Status-Displays the cellular status of the W-IAP. - AP 802.1X Statistics- Displays the 802.1X statistics of the W-IAP. - AP Access Rule Table- Displays the list of ACL rules configured on the W-IAP. - AP Active- Displays the list of active APs in Instant network. - AP Airgroup Cache- Displays the Bonjour Multicast DNS (mDNS) records for the W-IAP. - AP Airgroup CPPM Entries Displays the AirGroup CPPM policies of the registered devices. - AP Airgroup CPPM Servers- Displays the AirGroup CPPM server information. - AP Airgroup Debug Statistics- Displays the debug statistics for the W-IAP. - AP Airgroup Servers- Displays information about the Bonjour devices which supports AirPrint and AirPlay services for the W-IAP. - AP Airgroup User- Displays the IP/MAC address, device name, VLAN, type of connection of the Bonjour devices for the W-IAP. - AP Allowed Channels- Displays information of the allowed channels for the W-IAP. - AP All Supported Timezones- Displays all the supported time zones of Instant. - AP ARM Bandwidth Management

-Displays the IP/MAC address, device name, VLAN, type of connection of the Bonjour devices for the W-IAP. - AP Allowed Channels- Displays information of the allowed channels for the W-IAP. - AP Allowed MAX-EIRP- Displays information on the maximum EIRP settings that can be configured on aW-IAP serving in a specific regulatory domain. - AP All Supported Timezones- Displays all the supported time zones of Instant. - AP ARM Bandwidth Management- Displays bandwidth management information for the W-IAP. - AP ARM Channels- Displays ARM channel details for the W-IAP. - AP ARM Configuration Displays ARM configuration details for the W-IAP. - AP ARM History Displays the channel history and power changes due to Adaptive Radio Management (ARM) for the W-IAP. - AP ARM Neighbors- Displays the ARM neighbors of the W-IAP. - AP ARM RF Summary- Displays the status and statistics for all channels monitored by the W-IAP. - AP ARM Scan Times- Displays channel scanning information for the W-IAP. - AP ARP Table- Displays the ARP table of the W-IAP. - AP Association Table- Displays information about the W-IAP association. - AP Authentication Frames- Displays the authentication trace buffer information of the W-IAP. - AP BSSID Table- Displays the Basic Service Set (BSS) table of the W-IAP. - AP Country Codes- Displays country code details for the W-IAP. - AP CPU Details-Displays detailed information about memory utilization and CPU load for system processes. - AP CPU Utilization- Displays utilization of CPU for the W-IAP. - AP Crash Info Displays crash log information (if it exists) for the W-IAP.
-The stored information is cleared from the flash after the AP reboots. - AP Current Time Displays the current time configured on the W-IAP. - AP Current Timezone- Displays the current time zone configured on the W-IAP. - AP Datapath ACL Table Allocation Displays ACL table allocation details for the W-IAP. - AP Datapath ACL Tables- Displays the list of ACL rules configured for the SSID and Ethernet port profiles.
+Displays bandwidth management information for the W-IAP. - AP ARM Channels- Displays ARM channel details for the W-IAP. - AP ARM Configuration- Displays ARM configuration details for the W-IAP. - AP ARM History- Displays the channel history and power changes due to Adaptive Radio Management (ARM) for the W-IAP. - AP ARM Neighbors- Displays the ARM neighbors of the W-IAP. - AP ARM RF Summary

+Displays the status and statistics for all channels monitored by the W-IAP. - AP ARM Scan Times- Displays channel scanning information for the W-IAP. - AP ARP Table- Displays the ARP table of the W-IAP. - AP Association Table-Displays information about the W-IAP association. - AP Authentication Frames- Displays the authentication trace buffer information of the W-IAP. - AP BSSID Table- Displays the Basic Service Set (BSS) table of the W-IAP. - AP Country Codes- Displays country code details for the W-IAP. - AP CPU Utilization- Displays utilization of CPU for the W-IAP. - AP Crash Info- Displays crash log information (if it exists) for the W-IAP.
+The stored information is cleared from the flash after the AP reboots. - AP Current Time- Displays the current time configured on the W-IAP. - AP Current Timezone

+Displays the current time zone configured on the W-IAP. - AP Datapath ACL Table Allocation- Displays ACL table allocation details for the W-IAP. - AP Datapath ACL Tables- Displays the list of ACL rules configured for the SSID and Ethernet port profiles. - AP Datapath Bridge Table Displays bridge table entry statistics including MAC address, VLAN, assigned VLAN, Destination and flag information for the W-IAP. - AP Datapath DMO Session